Skip to content

 As an employer, you might have concerns about the effect compressed hours could have on your business, including the following:

-• Restructuring the working week might cause disruption in the office, especially if you don’t have a clear system for keeping track of when your teams will be working.
+• Disruption in current workflow: Restructuring the working week might cause disruption in the office, especially if you don’t have a clear system for keeping track of when your teams will be working.

-• If you have no system for tracking and monitoring your employees’ time, it could also result in understaffing issues.
+• Scheduling issues: If you have no system for tracking and monitoring your employees’ time, it could also result in understaffing issues.
 This includes potentially having staff unsupervised if there are schedule conflicts between managers.
+However, this could easily be fixed by automating and digitalizing your employees’ schedules to reduce errors.

-• Working more hours in a day can be more physically and mentally demanding for employees.
+• Increased physical demand: If not well-managed, longer working hours might result in fatigue and decreased productivity.
+As working more hours in a day can be more physically and mentally demanding for employees.

 Flexible Working Examples UK